A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Polymers are large molecules composed of repeating structural units called monomers.
-They can be synthetic or natural, with natural polymers known as biopolymers.
-This guide explores the fascinating world of polymers and biopolymers, covering their basic concepts, equipment and techniques, types of experiments, data analysis, applications, and conclusions.
+They can be synthetic or natural; natural polymers are known as biopolymers.
+This guide explores the fascinating world of polymers and biopolymers, covering their basic concepts, equipment and techniques used in their study, types of relevant experiments, data analysis methods, diverse applications, and concluding remarks.

 Basic Concepts